 - A practising member of a religious society or order whose doctrines or beliefs preclude membership of any organisation or body other than the religious society or order of which they are a member

 Each licence must also include a condition specifying the types of insolvency engagements in respect of which the person is authorised to act under their licence.
-The Registrar is required to maintain a register of licensed insolvency practitioners.

 Applying for a licence